Named Among the Best Plastic Surgeons in Boston

 Many men suffer from gynecomastia or male breast growth.
 Gynecomastia is often genetic in origin and frequently runs in families.
 It can be a significant source of embarrassment, limiting wardrobe choices, activities, and time at the beach.
 Male breast reduction, or gynecomastia correction, can be an excellent option for men who have tried other approaches, like weight loss, without resolution of their gynecomastia.
 Most insurance policies consider gynecomastia surgery a cosmetic procedure.

 We encourage early gentle ambulation starting the day of, or a day after, surgery.
 This is good for the mind and body.
 Typically, we recommend avoiding heavy lifting or upper body straining for the first several weeks.
 When you do restart your exercise regimen, try low-impact activities like a stationary bicycle or Peloton to allow your breasts the proper time to recover.
-Patients don’t typically have significant pain, but they feel tight, and sore, and tired.
+Our Boston breast reduction patients don’t typically have significant pain, but they feel tight, and sore, and tired.
 High impact activities are not desirable for the first few weeks after surgery.

 Patients who proceed with breast reduction are trading shape and size for scar.
 While the scars fade with time, there is significant individual variation in scarring.
 Bleeding and infection are risks of all operations but are thankfully rare with breast reduction.
 Changes in the nipple sensation and reactivity can occur but are also uncommon.
 Problems with wound healing, particularly at the T-junction of the anchor incision, are one of the most common issues that require attention in the postoperative period, but these can be managed with simple wound care.
 Loss of the nipple is the dreaded complication of breast reduction surgery.
 This is extremely rare but is the reason we avoid this operation in high-risk patients like smokers.

 Breast reduction trades the size, shape, asymmetry, and position of the breasts for scars.
 While scars are unavoidable, we work hard to position them in the most cosmetically appropriate locations and keep them as short as possible.
-Dr. Taylor and Dr. Sullivan take care to make the scars as minimal as possible, knowing that there is tremendous variability in scarring from one patient to another.
+To minimize scars during your breast reduction Boston plastic surgeons Dr. Taylor and Dr. Sullivan take care as much as possible, knowing that there is tremendous variability in scarring from one patient to another.
 Initially, the scars may be firm and pink, but as they mature they typically soften and fade.
 It may take up to one to two years for the scars to mature.

 Breast reduction incisions and scars are determined by the type of procedure.
 The most common types are a Wise pattern (also known as inverted T or anchor pattern) and circum-vertical (also known as vertical or lollipop pattern).
 Dr. Taylor and Dr. Sullivan will meet with each patient to determine the ideal type of breast reduction.

 Most patients do not experience significant changes in nipple sensation, but some women may experience increased or decreased nipple sensation following breast reduction.
-Sensations like numbness, shooting, pain, and burning are common during the healing process, may last several weeks, and gradually disappear.
+Sensations like numbness, shooting pain, and burning are common during the healing process and may last several weeks, then gradually disappear.
 Some patients initially have nipples which are hypersensitive to touch or temperature.
 If the nipples are sensitive, it is best to desensitize them with gentle touch.
 If the nipples have less sensation, be patient as it may recover or improve with time.

 Many patients do successfully breastfeed after breast reduction surgery.
 The data on breastfeeding after breast reduction is inconsistent.
 Because we preserve the nipples’ connection to the breast tissue, we encourage patients to try breastfeeding if they want.
 Even with breast surgery, breastfeeding can be unpredictable.
 While breast reduction does separate the nipple from some of the breast tissue, often the remaining “pedicle” of tissue is adequate to produce sufficient milk supply.
 It is possible that after breast reduction a woman may have a hard time breastfeeding, but it is hard to know whether this is a result of the breast reduction or not.